 The issuing court should also include specific authority, INCLUDING BUT NOT LIMITED TO: a) seize debtor’s property; b) issue attachment or garnishment orders; c) issue and make use of preventive or security measures; d) impose fines; e) order the temporary arrest of any person rebel to comply with the court’s order; f) order the entering into private property upon the use of public force; g) carry out judicial auctions or bid sales for execution of seized property; assign or pay money or funds out to plaintiff, etc.

 12) Legal counsel.
-You should appoint legal counsel in Mexico and designate an address.
+You should appoint a lawyer in Mexico as counsel of record and designate an address.
 The letter rogatory must include the designation of an attorney to act on behalf of plaintiff.
 It should also provide an address for the plaintiff within the requested court’s jurisdiction.
 We also recommend designating or appointing a legal representative of the plaintiff, through a power of attorney.
 There is limitation in the authority of counsel of record.
 For instance, the right to point out assets for seizure is specially conferred to the plaintiff himself or his legal representative, not to counsel of record.

 II.
 The judgment must not be the result of an in rem right.